-OSO is one of our favourite splurge-worthy Italian restaurants, and they recently moved digs to the new Oasia Hotel Downtown in Tanjong Pagar.
+OSO is one of our favorite splurge-worthy Italian restaurants, and they recently moved digs to the new Oasia Hotel Downtown in Tanjong Pagar.
 We’re happy to say that the move has done them well, as their new space on the 27th floor is sleek and sophisticated, but still offers a comfortable ‘settle-in-for-a-while’ vibe.
-And of course the food is as amazing as ever with handmade pastas and risottos made with fresh ingredients from Italy, as well as a massive selection of fine wines and cheeses.
+And of course, the food is as amazing as ever with handmade pasta and risottos made with fresh ingredients from Italy, as well as a massive selection of fine wines and cheeses.

 100 Peck Seah Street, Oasia Hotel Downtown, 27th floor